ramSeraph/opendata/lgd/README.md

 tested with python version 3.9

 python requirements are in the `requirements.txt` file.
-Run `pip -r requirements.txt` to install the requirements.
+Run `pip install -r requirements.txt` to install the requirements.

 captcha/ folder has code for the captcha breaking and also some test captcha images